osmode/remedy/README.md

-remedy (precursor to "Beam")
+remedy

 Google Glass app written December 2013 / January 2014 for my friends' San Francisco-based Glass startup Remedy (www.remedyonglass.com)

-This app won the dashing duo pilots at Harvard and the University of Pennsylvania medical centers.
+This app won the duo pilots at Harvard and the University of Pennsylvania medical centers.
 Congrats to both.

 Code (C) 2013-2014 by Omar Metwally, MD